paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 **Disabling CA Certificates**

-If a language family buildpack contains the Paketo CA Certifcates Buildpack, the CA Certificates Buildpack will always pass detection so that certificates can be provided dynamically at runtime.
+If a language family buildpack contains the Paketo CA Certificates Buildpack, the CA Certificates Buildpack will always pass detection so that certificates can be provided dynamically at runtime.